theshingstar030818/parse-push-plugin/README.md

 }
 ```

-iOS: ... haven't tried yet but probably should be handled in `AppDelegate.didReceiveRemoteNotification`
+iOS: You can process your notification payload in `AppDelegate.didReceiveRemoteNotification` and launch the specified URL from there.

 Installation